-Once a proposed quarry location has been approved for use or development by MI, a Quarry Development Plan (QDP) shall be produced by the selected Contractor.
-The QDP shall be submitted to MI for review and approval.
+Once a proposed quarry location has been approved for use or development, a QDP shall be produced by the selected Contractor.
+The QDP shall be submitted by the Contractor to the Contract Administrator for review and approval.
 The QDP may form part of the relevant permit or lease applications.
-The QDP shall describe the mobilization and demobilization of equipment, tools, materials, facilities and all things necessary for the Work including but not limited to site access, site work roads, site drainage, snow removal, clearing and grubbing, blasting, crushing and stockpiling of aggregate, environmental protection and mitigation measures, explosives storage and handling (including explosives residuals management plan), and general site cleanup and restoration.
+The QDP shall describe the mobilization and demobilization of equipment, tools, materials, facilities and all things necessary for the work, including but not limited to site access, site work roads, site drainage, snow removal, clearing and grubbing, blasting, crushing and stockpiling of aggregate, environmental protection and mitigation measures, explosives storage and handling (including explosives residuals management plan), and general site cleanup and restoration.